12 benefits of being single

 Lucille makes these snickerdoodles, and she always packs some up for him to take home, and he eats them in bed, which is another thing he can do now, oh, sorrowful gift.

-Cookies in bed.
+Cookies in bed (not that I’ve ever done that).
 Vacation wherever we’d like.
 Setting our own sleeping and eating schedule.
-Saying Yes to as many invitations as we’d like.

 Sorrowful gifts for the single person who has known a deep love.